Mandurriao Church

 Espousal of Our Lady Parish Church, commonly known as Mandurriao Church, is a Roman Catholic church located in the district of Mandurriao in Iloilo City, Philippines.
 It is under the Archdiocese of Jaro.

 History

 Mandurriao Church was established as a visita under the Augustinian friars during the Spanish period in the 17th century.
 In 1768, it was handed over to the Jesuits, then later to the Dominicans, before being returned to the Augustinians.
 In 1921, Mandurriao became an independent parish.
-Unfortunately, during the Second World War, the colonial-era church, cemetery, and other structures were destroyed.
+Unfortunately, during the Second World War, the colonial-era church, cemetery, and other structures, as well as its records, were destroyed.

 Following the war, a modest house of worship was built, and reconstruction efforts culminated in the church's dedication in 1959.
 By 1985, plans for a new church emerged.
 Construction began in 1991, based on a design by Engr.
 Timoteo Jusayan, which was later modified by Engr.
 Ermelo Porras and Architect Rolando Siendo.
 The church was inaugurated on February 21, 1998, and its construction was completed two years later in 2000.